typelevel/Laika/docs/04-customizing-laika/04-document-ast.md

 ### Base Traits

-At the top of the hierarchy the AST contains of the following node types:
+At the top of the hierarchy the AST contains the following node types:

 [TODO - diagram]